 The ninth action-packed Victorian military adventure featuring hero Jack Lark: soldier, leader, imposter.

-A wanted man, Jack flees England.
-Together with his friend and treasure hunter, Macgregor, he joins the British army on campaign across Abyssinia, a high-stakes mission that returns Jack to the battlefield and on to the fortress of Magdala where the formidable Emperor Tewodros has taken British subjects prisoner.
+A wanted man, Jack joins the British army on campaign across Abyssinia, a high-stakes mission that returns him to the battlefield and on to the fortress of Magdala where the formidable Emperor Tewodros has taken British subjects prisoner.

 But life on the run can turn dangerous, especially in a land ravaged by war . . .